UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/riscv.rst

 In addition to an execution behaviour, memory instructions also require a new entry in the address generation behaviour table found in ``src/lib/arch/riscv/Instruction_address.cc``.
 These entries are responsible for describing the method used to generate the addresses that these instructions will read from or write to.

 Address generation is expected to generate one or more instances of ``MemoryAddressTarget``, containing an address and the number of bytes to access.
-The same variables as described in the :ref:`AArch64 documentation <aarch64-adding-execution-behaviour-operands>` (``srcRegVals``, ``metadata``) are available to use to generate these addresses.
+The same variables as described in the :ref:`AArch64 documentation <aarch64-adding-execution-behaviour-operands>` (``sourceValues_``, ``metadata``) are available to use to generate these addresses.

 Once the addresses have been generated, they should be supplied in a vector to the ``setMemoryAddresses`` helper function.